jtablesaw/tablesaw/docs/userguide/introduction.md

 Better still, most people will _never_ need to distribute their work, and nearly all will _rarely_ need to do so.

 ## The tools in the toolchest
-If you are familiar with other libraries, you may think of Tablesaw as a dataframe, with the added capabilities that you can build statisical models and visualizations directly from the data in the dataframe.
+If you are familiar with other libraries, you may think of Tablesaw as a dataframe, with the added ability to create statisical models and visualizations directly from the data in the dataframe.

 ### What's a dataframe?
-A dataframe is traditionally an in-memory, tabular data structure in which each column in the table consists of a single type of data, while rows can contain a variety of types.
-Dataframes facilitate the transformation of their data, generally providing several kinds of transformation opeations:
+A dataframe is an in-memory, tabular data structure in which each column in the table consists of a single datatype, while rows can contain a variety of types.
+Dataframes facilitate the transformation of tabular data, generally providing several kinds of transformation operations:

 * Importing and exporting data
 * Adding and removing columns
 * Sorting rows
 * Filtering rows
-* Creating new columns from the data in existing ones
+* Creating new columns from existing ones
 * Summarizing columns or tables
 * Combining tables
-* etc.
+* and so on.

+Even if you're not doing machine learning, if you work with data in Java you may find Tablesaw very useful.

 ### What else is there?
-Beyond the usual dataframe functionality, Tablesaw also contains a compressed, columnar storage format we call "Saw" files.
+Beyond the usual dataframe functionality, Tablesaw also contains a compressed, columnar storage format we call "Saw".
 Saw files are much smaller than CSV or other text files, so they consume less disk space and are easier and faster to move across a network.
-They can also be loaded into a dataframe orders of magnitude faster than CSV imports.
+They can also be loaded into a dataframe several orders of magnitude faster than the equivalent CSV file.

-The other major components are interfaces that allow users to create visualizations and machine learning models directly from the dataframes.
+The other major components are interfaces for creating visualizations and machine learning models directly from the dataframes.

 ### Looking ahead